Swedish Police Authority: Marine police

 The Swedish Marine Police (sjöpolisen) have around 12 boats in total at their disposal.
 Most common types are high-performance RIBs, capable of speeds up to 60 knots, or CB90-class boats — 15-metre patrol vessels, capable of speeds of up to 40 knots.
 There are about 80 marine police officers in total, half of which work only during the summer.
-The marine police coordinate with several other agencies and organizations, like the Coast Guard, Customs Service and the Sea Rescue Society.
+The marine police coordinate with several other agencies and organisations, like the Coast Guard, Customs Service and the Sea Rescue Society.

 Police aviation

-The Swedish Police Air Support Unit (polisflyget)—organized the National Operations Department—employs approximately 60 personnel, currently operating seven Bell 429 helicopters from five different bases; ranging from Boden in the far north to Östersund, Stockholm, Gothenburg and Malmö in the south.
+The Swedish Police Air Support Unit (polisflyget)—organised the National Operations Department—employs approximately 60 personnel, currently operating seven Bell 429 helicopters from five different bases; ranging from Boden in the far north to Östersund, Stockholm, Gothenburg and Malmö in the south.
 Until 2015–2016 the fleet consisted of six Eurocopter EC135.
 The helicopter units are fully crewed 24 hours a day, often tasked with providing aerial surveillance, assisting in vehicle pursuits and in search and rescue operations.
 The helicopters are also used for transport, to reduce time to target during critical interventions by bomb technicians and officers of the National Task Force.
 In 2018, the police purchased two additional Bell 429 helicopters increasing their fleet to nine.
 The two Bell 429s will reinforce the police's aviation and counter terrorism capabilities with one to be based in Stockholm alongside the National Task Force and the other one in Skåne.
 Black Hawk helicopters, operated by the Armed Forces and on 24-hour stand-by, are also available to the National Task Force, EOD and Regional Task Forces at their requests.